Supervised learning in Hamiltonian reconstruction from local measurements on eigenstates: Supervised learning for Hamiltonian reconstruction

-This algorithm takes plenty of time since the BFGS optimization method may be easily trapped in a local optimal solution.
+This algorithm takes a long time on average to find the solution, due to the fact that the BFGS optimization method may easily be trapped in a local optimal solution.
 The reconstructed Hamiltonian is therefore not the desired one.
-Only for a few initial points, we can find the global optimal solution with BFGS optimization, and reconstruct the system Hamiltonian with a very high fidelity.
-Given an initial point, we define "success rate" as the probability to reconstruct the system Hamiltonian with fidelity $f > 1 - 10^{-8}$.
-If the intial point of $\mathbf{c}$ is randomly sampled, the success rate is very low.
-Take 5-qubit ring as an example, the success rate is only $0.036$ for the ground state and $0.018$ for the first excited state.
-Therefore, a mass of randomly sampled initial points are necessary.
+Only for a few initial points, we can find the global optimal solution with BFGS optimization and reconstruct the system Hamiltonian with very high fidelity.
+Given an initial point, we define ``success rate'' as the probability to reconstruct the system Hamiltonian with fidelity $f > 1 - 10^{-8}$.
+If the initial point of $\mathbf{c}$ is randomly sampled, the success rate is significantly low.
+Consider the $5$-qubit ring example, the success rate is only $0.036$ for the ground state and $0.018$ for the first excited state.
+Therefore, a mass of randomly sampled initial points is necessary.

-However, if we train a neural network and set the predicted Hamiltonian as the initial point for the numerical optimization, the success rate is increased dramatically, which is $0.80$ for the ground state and $0.31$ for the first excited state.
-The results are shown in FIG. 3(d), each success rate is calculated by $3000$ samples.
+However, if we train a neural network and set the predicted Hamiltonian as the initial point for the numerical optimization, the success rate increases dramatically, which is $0.80$ for the ground state and $0.31$ for the first excited state.
+The results are shown in FIG.~\ref{fig:3}(d), each success rate is calculated by $3000$ samples.
 The combined algorithm is more efficient than the original one for low-lying energy levels.